splunk/addonfactory-ucc-generator/README.md

 ## Slacks

-If you are a Splunkers use: https://splunk.slack.com/archives/C03T8QCHBTJ If you are a part of the community use: https://splunk-usergroups.slack.com/archives/C03SG3ZL4S1
+If you are a Splunker use: https://splunk.slack.com/archives/C03T8QCHBTJ If you are a part of the community use: https://splunk-usergroups.slack.com/archives/C03SG3ZL4S1